Structural transformation to mitigate persistent technology gap

 Productivity-driven and employment-driven transformations

-Between 2001 and 2021, developing Asia and Oceania saw a considerable increase of the share of manufacturing in value added (from 19.4 to 24.2 per cent), underlining the growing importance of that region in global industrial production and the resolute growth in manufacturing output per capita outlined above, while the share of manufacturing in employment declined (from 14.2 to 12.0 per cent).
-By contrast, in Africa, the manufacturing share increased in employment (from 7.1 to 8.2 per cent) and declined in value added (from 12.7 to 10.9 per cent), over the same period.
-These trends indicate different transformations: one driven by high manufacturing productivity growth with higher value added and lower employment share, and the other driven by increasing manufacturing employment share, while productivity remained low.
-In Latin America and the Caribbean, the share of manufacturing decreased in both value added and employment.
-In the developed economies, the share in value added remained almost constant, while the share in employment fell.
+Between 2002 and 2022, developing Asia and Oceania witnessed a significant increase in the share of manufacturing in value added (from 19.4 to 24.2 per cent; figure 3), signaling the region’s growing importance in global industrial production.
+Concurrently, manufacturing output per capita showed resolute growth.
+However, the share of manufacturing in employment declined (from 14.2 to 11.9 per cent), reflecting productivity-driven transformations.
+Conversely, Africa saw an increase in the manufacturing share in employment (from 7.1 to 8.5 per cent), alongside a decline in value added (from 12.8 to 10.9 per cent), during the same period.
+This suggests a shift characterized by growing manufacturing employment share with stagnant productivity.
+Latin America and the Caribbean experienced a decrease in the share of manufacturing in value added and employment.
+In developed economies, the share in value added remained almost constant, while the share in employment fell, indicating productivity gains.

 Source: UNCTAD calculations based on UNCTADstat -—